OLATUNDESAMSON/tax-calculator/README.md

-﻿# tax-calculator
+﻿# A personal income tax-calculator
-# A simple Python program that calculates federal income tax based on 2009 tax brackets.
+# That calculates federal income tax for year 2009

 ## Features
 - Supports all 4 filing statuses
-- Uses progressive tax bracket system
-- Clean, reusable, and well-commented code